 Indirect Cost Rates for Subrecipients

 Under Federal Uniform Guidance, a subrecipient may budget and charge any of the following as an allowable indirect cost rate.
 The University will not negotiate an indirect cost rate with the subrecipient on behalf of the Federal Government.
+The de minimis does apply to for-profit organizations.
+For-profit organizations should provide supporting documentation which reflects their indirect cost rate calculations.

 - An approved federally negotiated indirect cost rate negotiated between the subrecipient and the Federal government.
 A copy of the current indirect cost rate agreement must be provided to, or, if no such rate exists,